 - Determine your mortgage payoff estimate.
 This will be how much you need to pay back to cover both mortgages when you sell.

 Kolar says she tries to get that information up front and divvies it out to the parties who need it for her clients.

 “The day I meet the seller, I want a copy of their property survey, I want their statements on all their mortgages, I want any disclosures, any documentation, any inspections,” she says.
-“We’re going to need it at some point so we might as well get it up front and not waste time later.”
+“We’re going to need it at some point, so we might as well get it up front and not waste time later.”

-Look for a real estate agent who wants to speed up the process and who can take care of as much documentation as possible on your behalf.
+To save yourself time and headaches, look for a real estate agent who wants to speed up the process and who can take care of as much documentation as possible on your behalf.